Post-war Civil Defence Corps Badges & Insignia 1949-1968

 There was also the FOOD FLYING SQUAD that provided emergency feeding programmes.

 Whilst the Civil Defence Corps used a number of titles found during the Second World War - WARDEN, RESCUE and AMBULANCE - they also introduced several new titles unique to the corps.
-These include HEADQUARTERS, SIGNAL, WELFARE, INTELLIGENCE & OPERATIONS and SCIENTIFIC & RECCE.
+These include HEADQUARTERS, SIGNAL, WELFARE, INTELLIGENCE & OPERATIONS and SCIENTIFIC & RECONNAISANCE.

 Within the Industrial Civil Defence Service (ICDS) there were FIRST AID and FIRE GUARD sections (the fire guard titles are often confused with wartime versions (again look at the thread colour).